-Sir i am working as inspector in police dept., in 2008 an old lady came with a complaint regarding some property dispute and status quo of shop with her sons, i was in charge of police post at that time, i went on spot and to prevent breach of peace i arrested his son and his two adult children under section 107/151 crpc.
+Sir, I am working as inspector in police dept., in 2008 an old lady came with a complaint regarding some property dispute and status quo of the shop with her sons, I was in charge of the police post at that time, I went on the spot and to prevent a breach of peace I arrested his son and his two adult children under section 107/151 crpc.

-Later on magistrate sent them to jail.
-His son whom i arrested then lodged a civil suit in sessions court & contempt at another lower court stating therein that despite court orders I deliberately arrested him, put him in lock up, tortured him and took money out of his pocket ( fake allegations in his petition),
+Later on, the magistrate sent them to jail.
+His son whom I arrested then lodged a civil suit in sessions court & contempt at another lower court stating therein that despite court orders I deliberately arrested him, put him in lock up, tortured him and took money out of his pocket ( fake allegations in his petition),

-I gave initial statement in court but then thinking that state counsel would follow the matter I forgot to follow the case, now ex-partie proceedings have been initiated against state being defendant no 1 in the case.
+I gave an initial statement in court but then thinking that state council would follow the matter I forgot to follow the case, now ex-partie proceedings have been initiated against the state being defendant no 1 in the case.
 This all happened because of the negligence of state counsel as he never attended the court.

-First of all you should restore your case.
-Ex-parte decree may be set aside by the court on restoration application or qayami darkhwast.
-Give an application under section 151 CPC for speedy hearing of the case.
+First of all, you should restore your case.
+The ex-parte decree may be set aside by the court on restoration application or qayami darkhwast.
+Give an application under section 151 CPC for the speedy hearing of the case.
 This application may be filed before the same court or before the court of District Judge.

-There is catena of case in which directions are given by the apex court towards speedy hearing of civil suits.
-If your suit is pending because of adjournments passed by the court on many dates then you may take certified copies of order sheet and approach to either High Court or District court for expedition order.
-Then court is bound to hear the case without giving unreasonable adjournments.
+There is a catena of the case in which directions are given by the apex court towards speedy hearing of civil suits.
+If your suit is pending because of adjournments passed by the court on many dates then you may take certified copies of order sheet and approach to either the High Court or District Court for expedition order.
+Then the court is bound to hear the case without giving unreasonable adjournments.